revad/limit_non-BCC_recipients/readme.md

 ## Limitations

-Currently, sending fails with mailing lists (bug 1619057).
+Currently, sending fails with mailing lists (Thunderbird bug 1619057).
-(But you can expand them and then send: https://github.com/revad/expand_mailing_lists )
+(You can expand them with this addon https://github.com/revad/expand_mailing_lists)